 The Queer Campus Coalition is the only program of its kind in the state.
-It was started in 2017 after Iowa Safe Schools identified a gap in services for LGBTQ students, their student-run organizations, and post-secondary institutions.
+It was started in 2017 after Iowa Safe Schools identified a gap in services for LGBTQ students and their student-run organizations in post-secondary institutions.

 Please contact us to make suggestions, express concerns, offer resources, or meet with us to talk about how our work can be more collaborative with your group!

 The Queer College Coalition (QCC) is a program made up of and led by students in collaboration with Iowa Safe Schools!
 The QCC is continuously building a dynamic program to empower students to make change in all aspects of the queer college experience.
 Whether students are experiencing large scale administrative problems or having interpersonal issues in their organizations, the QCC brings together their collective experiences to problem-solve and create real solutions.